abinit/abinit/doc/theory/mbt.md

 Note that here, in contrast to the exchange term, the sum over the band index
 $n$ should extend up to infinity although in practice only a finite number of states can be used (specified by [[nband]]).

+!!! important

     It is also advised to take special care of the convergence with respect to [[nband]] and [[ecuteps]].
     In a GW calculation these two parameters tend not to be independent.
     Converging one at a low value of the other and vice versa can easily lead to under converged results [[cite:Setten2017]].

 ## Plasmon-pole models